 • Colorado State University– Online B.A. in Liberal Arts

 2. Interdisciplinary Studies

 Interdisciplinary studies is a customized major offering two or more concentrations.
-Online undergrads can get up to 90 transfer credits accepted before choosing the easiest courses based on their unique strengths.
+Online undergrads can get up to 90 transfer credits accepted.
+After that, they can choose the easiest courses based on their unique strengths.
 Career paths, including office manager, economist, librarian, and copy editor, are limitless after the individualized curriculum.
-It’s also great preparation for an advanced degree like a master’s degree.
+In addition, it’s great preparation for an advanced degree like a master’s.

 • Stevenson University– Online B.S. in Interdisciplinary Studies

 • Norwich University– Online Bachelor of Interdisciplinary Studies